-When is the Suicide Squad release date?
+When did Suicide Squad release?

 The first cinematic teaser trailer for Suicide Squad peppers in a decent amount of background on the dynamics of the gang, the terms of Task Force X, and the villains of the game.
 As you can guess, the villains are the protagonists in this story and the usual heroes are the villains instead.

-What's the Suicide Squad: Kill The Justice League story?
+What's the Suicide Squad: Kill the Justice League story?